What Can You Use Student Loans For?

 1. Entertainment

-While you love to do things like go to the movies and concerts and bowling, you should not use your student loans to pay for your entertainment.
-Your campus likely offers plenty of free and low-cost entertainment like sports games and movie nights, so pursue those opportunities instead.
+Going to the movies, concerts, and bowling are all part of the college experience, but you should not use your student loans to pay for your entertainment.
+Your campus likely offers plenty of free and low-cost entertainment, such as sports games and movie nights, to pursue instead.
+You can also consider getting a job on campus to help pay for entertainment and fun.

 College is draining, and you deserve a vacation from the stress every once in a while.
-However, if you can’t afford to go on spring break or another type of trip, then you should put it off at this time.
+However, if you can’t afford to go on spring break or another type of trip out of your own pocket, then you should put it off at this time.
 It’s never a good idea to use your student loans to cover these expenses.

 3. Gym Membership